 If a nut allergy is a concern, feel free to omit them and substitute anything mentioned below.
 Make this gluten-free by omitting the wheat Chex variety.
 In fact, use any combination of Chex you’d like.

-What can I add-in to Chex mix?
+What can I add-in to the Original Chex mix?

 Popular add-ins include: